 There are many icons of Japan; sumo’s, sushi, weird sex robots, but my favourite would have to be cherry blossoms.
 Sakura, as they’re known in Japan, bloom once a year all over the country and the Japanese go mad for it!
-There’s festivals, decorations everywhere, sakura themed food and everyone flocks to their nearest park to sit under the trees to admire the blossoms, often with a picnic known as Hanami, with little plates to share and lots of sake!
+There are festivals, decorations everywhere, sakura-themed food and everyone flocks to their nearest park to sit under the trees to admire the blossoms (or Hanami, as viewing blossoms are known in Japan), often with a picnic full of little plates to share and lots of sake!

-The blooms progress is reported nightly on the news as it builds up from the first opening to peak bloom, when the whole tree is covered in tiny flowers in hues of white, pink, magenta and even red.
+The blooms progress is reported nightly on the news as it builds up from the first opening (kaika) to peak bloom (mankai) when the whole tree is covered in tiny flowers in hues of white, pink, magenta and even red.
 The peak only lasts around a week or two before the wind blows them away in what is known as a hanafubuki, a cherry blossom storm.

 While it can be hard to organise a trip in advance, ensuring south to north travel or being flexible with your travel can improve your chances of seeing the peak blooms at some point.
-Also check out this site which gives an indication of when the blooms are expected, a few months in advance, plus more accurate reports as the blossoms open.
+Also, check out this site or the Japan Meteorological Corporation which gives an indication of when the blooms are expected a few months in advance, plus more accurate reports as the blossoms open.

 The island is very mountainous and you can walk up one of the hills to some cable cars which will take you over the trees and hills to Mount Misen where they have temples, shrines and monkeys!

 While walking back down to the Miyajima township you’ll come across beautiful stone bridges, pagoda’s, old houses and eventually back at the water’s edge you’ll find the Buddhist Itsukushima Shrine set on stilts over the water with the giant Torii gate directly in front.